populse/mia_processes/README.md

   * Install the Python module distribution:

         cd [mia_processes_install_dir]
-        python3 setup.py install --user # Ensure that you use python >= 3.5 (use python3.x to be sure)
+        python3 setup.py install # depending of the setup, it could be necessary to add --user option

   * Remove the [mia_processes_install_dir] directory: